What Happens If You Fail a Drug Test

 4 Reasons for Drug Testing

 There are many reasons why employers or government or academic entities might use drug testing.
-These tests are used to detect illicit drugs in the person’s system, which is a screening tool for employment and various other reasons.
+Here are some of them:

 1. Employment.
 People applying for jobs are very often required to submit to a drug test.
-Employers seek to eliminate drug users from their payrolls for several reasons.
-Mostly drug screening is done to protect other employees from being exposed to a person who might be on illicit drugs.
+Employers seek to eliminate drug users from their payrolls for several reasons, but mostly to protect other employees from being exposed to a person who might be on illicit drugs.

 2. Athletics.
-Professional athletes of all ages, as well as high school athletes, are often required to accept random drug testing.
-Being drug-free is not an option but a requirement to playing sports.
+Professional athletes of all ages, as well as high school athletes, are often required to undergo random drug testing.
+Making sure an athletic team is drug-free ensures that each team member is dedicated to the success of the team.

 4. Sober living.
-The purpose of sober living housing it to maintain a substance-free environment.
+The purpose of sober living is to maintain a substance-free environment.
 Therefore, sober living homes require regular drug testing of the residents.

 Substances can remain in your system for hours to weeks, depending on the substance and level of consumption.

 Alcohol clears the fastest, usually within 6-24 hours.
-Other drugs, like heroin, cocaine, and opiates can stay present for up to seven days, and marijuana for up to thirty.
-Marijuana might be legal in some states, but if the employer has a no-marijuana policy it can still trigger termination.
+Other drugs, like fentanyl, cocaine, and opiates can stay present for up to seven days, and marijuana for up to thirty.
+Marijuana might be legal in some states, but if the employer has a no-marijuana policy, positive drug test results can still trigger termination.

 So, what happens if you fail a drug test?
 There are many adverse repercussions for someone who fails a drug-screening test.
 These include:

-• Be denied a job position.
+• Being denied a job position.
 It can cost you a job opportunity.
-Employers today are highly aware of the overall cost to their business if they offer a job to someone on drugs.
+Employers today are highly aware of the overall cost to their business if they offer a job to someone using drugs.

-• Be terminated from your job.
-If you are employed and test positive during a random drug-testing program, you are likely to lose your job.
+• Being terminated from your job.
+If you are employed and test positive during a random drug-testing program, you may lose your job.
 Employers have that right based on the agreement signed by the employee, but most will give them another chance.

-• Be kicked out of sober living.
-When people choose sober living they expect the home to be free of substances.
+• Being kicked out of sober living.
+When people choose sober living, they expect the home to be free of substances.
 This is why the condition of living there is supported by random drug tests.
 Those who test positive will be asked to move out.

-• Be sent back to jail.
+• Being sent back to jail.
 Drug testing in probation is a common court-ordered procedure.
 County and federal drug courts across the country make positive drug tests a condition for continued probation.

 • Loss of benefits.
 Some states have firm policies in place to deny benefits to those who fail their drug test.
 This can include unemployment, disability, or worker’s comp benefits.
 These policies vary by state.

-• Be suspended from school.
+• Being suspended from school.
 Public high schools may have a random drug testing program.
-If a student fails a test he or she receives a suspension.
+If a student fails a test, he or she receives a suspension.
 Sometimes the student will be required to perform community service or receive drug counseling.

 If You Fail the Drug Test, What Treatment Options Are There?